Tennessee State Capitol

-The Tennessee State Capitol, located in Nashville, Tennessee, is the seat of government for the U.S. state of Tennessee.
-It serves as the home of both houses of the Tennessee General Assembly–the Tennessee House of Representatives and the Tennessee Senate–and also contains the governor's office.
-Designed by architect William Strickland (1788–1854) of Philadelphia and Nashville, it was built between 1845 and 1859 and is one of Nashville's most prominent examples of Greek Revival architecture.
-The building, one of 12 state capitols that does not have a dome, was added to the National Register of Historic Places in 1970 and named a National Historic Landmark in 1971.
-The tomb of James K. Polk, the 11th president of the United States, is on the capitol grounds.
+The Tennessee State Capitol, located in Nashville, is the seat of government for the U.S. state of Tennessee.
+It serves as the home of both houses of the Tennessee General Assembly – the House of Representatives and the Senate – and contains the governor's office.
+It was designed by architect William Strickland of Philadelphia, who considered it his greatest achievement.
+The statehouse was built between 1845 and 1859 by skilled artisans and convict and slave labor.
+It is one of Nashville's most prominent examples of Greek Revival architecture, and is one of the oldest working statehouses in the United States, having been used continuously since 1853.
+It was constructed predominantly of limestone quarried nearby, and was one of the first buildings in the United States to use iron as a structural element.
+One of 11 state capitols that does not have a dome, it was the tallest building in the Southeastern United States when completed.
+It was listed on the National Register of Historic Places in 1970 and named a National Historic Landmark in 1971.